Darokahn/C-objects/README.md

 The other important factor is a macro defined in obj.h.
 The `SELF(type)` macro needs to go at the beginning of any method, and has two jobs:
 - initialize `self` as a pointer to the specified type.
-- use an assembly routine to move `r11` into `self`. (because the caller function places the object onto `rax`, this is where we can expect to find it).
+- use an assembly routine to move `r11` into `self`. (because the caller function places the object onto `r11`, this is where we can expect to find it).
 Using this macro keeps the actual implementation abstract, and makes methods easy to create.

 # To use: